I Do, I Do (film): Plot

 Xu quickly learned about Chen's sudden resignation when he was beaten up by loan sharks, allowing Lee to inform Liu on his whereabouts.
 Liu offered $10,000 of her savings to Chen; he initially refused, but the appearance of the debtors made her pay instead, along with another $10,000 from a cheque; he was released, then bond her for a night before he subsequently disappeared.
 On the following day, Lee's friends learn about Chen's true nature that he deceived several girlfriends of their money including a female customer; Liang later confirms it after she requested the customer some pictures with Chen, who then showed it to Liu.

 Liu began to grieve after she went broke and Chen rejecting her calls, leading her driven to suicide through asphyxiation, but soon noticed the gas was empty.
 Liu called Liang for the number to order the gas tank, leading to her calling Lee's friends on visiting Liu's residence while at the same time, removing all hazardous objects except the gas tank, which Chin said it was too heavy.
-Realizing this mistake, they quickly went a few floors above to met his relative, then Lee abseils a few floors down to save her, and subsequently sent her to hospital.
+Realizing this mistake, they quickly went a few floors above to meet his relative, then Lee abseils a few floors down to save her, and subsequently sent her to hospital.

 After Lee's unsuccessful part-time job stints while trying to earn her money back, Liu praised him for the determination and then fell in love, before kissing onstage during a getai performance; when Liu recalled about a divination lot that she would marry someone who was two years older, Lee's Chinese calendar year fulfilled it instead of Georgian calendar, allowing their marriage to happen.
 Elsewhere, Xu and Liang were revealed to have been married and Liang being pregnant.

 Near the end of the film, Chen, Chin, their parents, and the debtors, while having dinner, revealed the secret about a setup was meant for Lee and Liu to form a relationship, praising them for a successful operation.